-I don’t gain in any material way from promoting these free ebooks, though I might gain some goodwill.
-The main reason I link to them is because they are a superb resource, and it saves me countless hours writing beginners material.
+I don’t gain in any material way from promoting these free e-books, though I might gain some goodwill.
+The main reason I link to them is that they are a superb resource, and it saves me countless hours writing beginners material.

 Blocking Pages With Robots.txt Creates Dangling Pages On The First Tier